Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays

-Fig.~\ref{fig:MRT_domain} shows a close-up of the PG distribution around the focal point, when conventional MRT is employed with perfect CSI.
-The PG is evaluated on a circular disc in the $xy$-plane centered around the focal point at the position $\bm{p}_\mrm{EN}$.
-Its diameter has been chosen as $y_\mrm{EN}\lambda / l_x$ which is a measure of the beamwidth at a distance $y_\mrm{EN}$ from the array, resulting from geometric considerations.
-When awareness of the channel model is used for beam sweeping, the deterministic part of the channel $\bm{h}_k$ can be predicted based on a target position $\vm{p}_\mrm{EN}$, using \eqref{eq:channel_vector}.
-Unfortunately, this will lead to strong local fading as illustrated in Fig.~\ref{fig:MRT_domain} and a large fading margin is needed to overcome this local fading.
+Fig.~\ref{fig:MRT_domain} shows a close-up of the PG distribution around the focal point when conventional MRT is employed with perfect CSI.
+The PG is evaluated on a circular disc in the $xy$-plane centered around the focal point at the position $\bm{p}_\mrm{EN}$. \changesBD{We initially chose its diameter as $2\,y_\mrm{EN}\lambda / l_x$ which is a measure of the beamwidth at a distance $y_\mrm{EN}$ from the array, resulting from geometric considerations.
+However, we reduced the diameter by a factor of \SI{0.62}{} to omit a performance decrease due to low powers at the disc edges.} When awareness of the channel model is used for beam sweeping, the deterministic part of the channel $\bm{h}_k$ can be predicted based on a target position $\vm{p}_\mrm{EN}$, using \eqref{eq:channel_vector}.
+Unfortunately, this will lead to strong local fading, as illustrated in Fig.~\ref{fig:MRT_domain}, and a large fading margin is needed to overcome this local fading.